 The comb jelly which is a gelatinous animal first emerged 700 million years ago.
 They resemble striped jellyfish or jelly blobs which move throughout the sea with the help of cilia.

 Another example of quintessential living fossils is the Horseshoe crabs.
 They first emerged around 450 million years ago and it resembles crustaceans but they belong to the family of Chelicerata subphylum.

 Living plants vary from small, minute mosses to large trees.
-The same applies to fossil plants and no matters how old they are.
+The same applies to fossil plants no matter how old they are.
 They are recognized as plants as they have not changed; besides some have shrunk.
-The decrease in size and the shape of the trees is not evolution.
+The decrease in size and shape of trees is not evolution.
 The small versions are the same kind and in the same way.